thunder45/service-translate/src/websocket-server/README.md

 ### TTS Not Working
 1. Check `ENABLE_TTS=true` in .env
 2. Verify AWS credentials are correct
-3. Check JWT token is valid (not expired)
+3. Check Cognito access token is valid (not expired)
 4. Review server logs for Polly errors

 ### Clients Not Receiving Audio